 She had never seen someone die.
 In the days and months that followed, that moment in the park wreaked havoc on her physically, mentally and emotionally.

 Though few female university students experience this type of extreme trauma, a mental health crisis is sweeping across colleges in the West.
-And it raises serious issues for those working with female students, including Christian ministries like Cru.
+It raises serious issues for those working with female students, including Christian ministries like Cru.

 “There’s a lot more stress, anxiety, speed of life, overload of information, expectations and an erosion of things that supported the development into adulthood,” says Linda Talbert, who works for Agape UK (a ministry of Cru) and has a PhD in counseling and psychotherapy.

-Teenagers leaving for college is nothing new, but now many lack a solid foundation to help them succeed in adulthood and life outside their parents’ homes.
-Many of today’s college students haven’t learned healthy boundaries in relationships, how to bond well with others, how to communicate well and how to cope in stressful situations.
+Teenagers leaving for college is nothing new, but now many lack a solid foundation to help them succeed outside their parents’ homes.
+Many of today’s college students haven’t learned healthy boundaries in relationships, how to bond well with others, how to communicate well or how to cope in stressful situations.

-As Linda mentioned, Christian women can have an additional layer to the struggle: They can frequently believe lies about mental health as it relates to their faith.
+Christian women can experience an additional layer to the struggle.
+They can frequently believe lies about mental health as it relates to their faith:

 Beliefs like these can be deeply held, but they aren’t true.
 Christians sometimes believe that even having a mental health problem is sinful.
-But in reality, mental health problems may mean you’re unwell, like if you have the flu or diabetes.
+But in reality, experiencing mental health problems may simply mean you’re unwell — like if you had the flu or diabetes.

 For Miriam, the trauma controlled her life.
 She slowly isolated herself from people.
 She grew anxious in social situations.
 She lost her appetite.
 She numbed her deep, lingering sadness by watching hours of television.
 She was afraid of leaving her flat on sunny days.
 Seeing bridges and hearing sirens caused her to relive the trauma.